Last time, I gave a brief intro to ASMR. This article is concerned with the history of ASMR. Again, I will quote from Wikipedia:

 According to Maria, the ASMR community has grown exponentially in the past two years, allowing her and other ASMR artists to pursue it full-time.
 However, when Maria first began watching ASMR videos there was no ASMR community and no term for ASMR.

-Maria’s most watched video has 19 million views:
+Maria’s most watched video has 19 million views (as of this writing):

-Another creator, ASMR Darling, also has a video with 19 million views:
+Another creator, ASMR Darling, also has a video with 19 million views (as of this writing):

 As with all creative endeavours, people have ventured to monetize and sexualize ASMR.
 More from Wikipedia: